All events are suspended until further notice.

-- Worship Group – We are a small group of enthusiastic singers who meet every Sunday at 10.15am and provide the musical input to SWP regular services.
-Led by professional musician Robert Newth, we also meet every Saturday at 10.15am – 11.30am.
-On Saturdays we sing a range of both spiritual and secular material.
+- Worship Group – We are a small group of enthusiastic singers who meet every Sunday at 10.15am and provide musical input to SWPC regular services.
+Led by professional musician Robert Newth, we also meet to every Saturday at 10.15am – 11.30am (term time) to rehearse a range of both spiritual and secular material.
 We are often asked to perform at various local venues.
 Come along and help us Make a joyful noise unto the Lord!

-- Life Groups – We have two small groups who support each other in developing their faith through Bible Study and prayer.
-One meets daytimes on Wednesdays 11am – 12noon in the Church lounge.
-The other is held on the 2nd and 4th Thursday of the month at 7pm in the evening in the Manse at 3 Walter Street, Wishaw ML2 8LQ.
+- Life Group – we presently have a group who support each other in developing their faith through Bible Study and prayer which meets on the 2nd and 4th Thursday of the month at 7.30pm in the evening in the Manse at 3 Walter Street, Wishaw ML2 8LQ.
 Come early for a cuppa and chat or even earlier for a meal.
 Contact: Sabah 07741 300052

 We have various opportunities for socialising – whether it’s dropping in to the Saturday morning café for some company and a treat, or coming along to one of our regular groups, you will be made very welcome at South Wishaw Parish

 Guild – The Church of Scotland Guild is a movement within the Church of Scotland which invites and encourages women (and is also open to men) to commit their lives to Jesus Christ and enables them to express their faith in worship, prayer and action.
-Our group meets at 7.30-9pm weekly on Monday evenings from October through to April.
-We host a variety of interesting speakers and undertake various projects both at home and abroad to live out our faith in action.
-For more information contact
+Our group meets at 7.30-9pm weekly on Monday evenings from October to March.
+We host a variety of interesting speakers and undertake various projects both at home and abroad.
+Why not join us!

-Fellowship Group – Originally the Men’s Fellowship, but open to all, we meet every alternate Monday (except the summer months).
-We meet in the Lounge in the Church Hall and we have a varied syllabus of activities and guest speakers.
+Fellowship Group – Originally the Men’s Fellowship, but now open to all, we meet every alternate Monday (except the summer months).
+We meet in the Lounge at 7.30-9pm and we have a varied syllabus of activities and guest speakers.
 Come along, all welcome!
-For more information contact John MacMillan.

-Sharing Circle – We are an informal group who meet weekly on Thursdays at 12.30pm in the lounge for a bit of fun and fellowship.
-We do x/y/z activities and organise occassional outings.
-All welcome!
-For more information contact Iain Douglas.
+Sharing Circle – We are an informal group who meet weekly from 1.30-4pm on Thursdays in the church hall for fun and fellowship.
+We also organise occasional outings.
+On the third Thursday of the month we gather at 12.30pm for lunch.
+All ages welcome!

-- Kingdom Kids – We run Kingdom Kids for our young people every Sunday at 11am )except during the school summer holidays).
-Children are encouraged to develop and deepen their own relationship with God through prayer, worship, stories and activities.
+- Kingdom Kids – We run Kingdom Kids for our young people every Sunday at 11 am (term time only) Children are encouraged to develop and deepen their own relationship with God through prayer, worship, stories and activities.

-- Holiday Clubs – Every Easter and every Summer we run a week long Holiday Club each morning for children of primary school age.
+- Holiday Clubs – Every Easter and Summer we run a week long Holiday Club each morning for children of primary school age.
 Each club has its own unique Christian theme and we play, have fun and learn together through stories, songs, and craft activities, ending the week on the Friday evening with an event for all the family.

-- Scouts & Guides – The following are run independently but are held in our Church Hall on various nights of the week.
-For more information about the organisations themselves contact our local leader Ian Lindsay or see the Guides and Scouts own websites.
+- Scouts & Guides – These groups are run independently in our Church Hall on various nights of the week.
+For more information about these organisations contact our local leader Scout leader Ian Lindsay or see the Guides and Scouts own websites.